SpongeBaby1/Obsidian/3_Mindself/read/Read - Website Building (Mac).md

     - For classic APA or MLA styled publication lists
     - Optionally, edit the value of `citation_style` in `params.yaml` to APA or MLA
 - Showcase (5)
+- Masonry
+    - Intended for use with the Portfolio widget to provide a Pinterest-style layout
+- Or, **create your own view** in `layouts/partials/views/community/<name>.html` (creating the folders) and reference it as `view: community/<name>` where `<name>` is a unique name for your view (with no spaces in the name)
+    - take a look at the [code for the built-in views](https://github.com/wowchemy/wowchemy-hugo-themes/tree/main/modules/wowchemy/layouts/partials/views) for inspiration
+    - consider sharing your new view with the Community on Discord, or publishing it as a Hugo Module.

 ## 2.1 Biography